subzeroid/instagrapi/docs/usage-guide/media.md

 | disable_comments              | Int    | Disable comments `{"disable_comments": 1}`
 | invite_coauthor_user_id       | Int    | Add a coauthor to the post `{"invite_coauthor_user_id": "USER ID OF COAUTHOR HERE"}`.
 You also need to add this user to `usertags`

 Trial Reels are available only for accounts where Instagram has enabled the feature.
+Use `clip_trial_eligible()` before uploading if you process multiple accounts and want to avoid uploading video bytes for accounts that cannot publish Trial Reels yet.
 When `trial=True`, `clip_upload` sends `trial_params={"graduation_strategy": "manual"}` by default and disables feed preview for the upload.

 ### Example: